AriaFallah/WebpackTutorial/part1/README.md

 for production and has a lot of overhead, and that `cheap-eval-source-map` has less overhead and is meant for developing only.

+To run the dev server we have to run

+    webpack-dev-server --config webpack.config.dev.js

+and to build the production code we have to run

+    webpack --config webpack.config.prod.js

-To make our lives a little easier we are now going to use `package.json` as a simple task runner so that we don't need to keep typing out every command.
+To make our lives a little easier we are now going to use `package.json` as a simple task runner so that we don't need to keep typing out either command.

-We will be adding a few commands to the `scripts` property of the config
+We add them `scripts` property of the config

 ```javascript
 // package.json